 Organizations that set high expectations for their outcomes will effect a type of change that may not have been previously imaginable.
 Achieving meaningful societal change requires a level of novel thinking and a daring to accept only what is excellent and not merely acceptable.

-Below is a partial list of current and past grantees, who are working towards building just and robust community:
+Below is a partial list of current grantees, who are working towards building just and robust community: